 It is thus far the largest, most complicated and one of the most unusual projects I put myself into.
 If you'd like to learn more about Cracklefield functionality, see the manual:

 Cracklefield needs full version of Kontakt 5.6.6 or newer to run.
 It takes 950MB of hard drive space after unpacking (the samples are in plain wav format).
 You will need at least 1280x1024 screen resolution to be able to see the whole interface without scrolling, it's bigger than standard ones, as there are plenty of controllers.

-It's available from Kontakt Hub, currently at time limited intro price:
+It's available from Kontakt Hub: